-Sir Frank Stenton, an authority on the Anglo-Saxon period, in his 1935 lecture gives some details of how he thinks St Frideswide’s actual monastery must have been and these are as follows. (www.oxoniensia.org/volumes/1936/stenton.pdf)
+Sir Frank Stenton, an authority on the Anglo-Saxon period, in his 1935 lecture gives some details of what he thinks St Frideswide’s actual monastery must have been like and these are as follows. (www.oxoniensia.org/volumes/1936/stenton.pdf)

 ‘William of Malmesbury regarded it (Frideswide’s monastery) as a house of nuns…’

 ‘An isolated house of women was not a normal feature of the earliest English monasticism…‘

 ‘If Frideswide really lived in the first third of the eighth century, there is a strong presumption that any monastery which she founded was a joint establishment of men and women…’

 ‘Many of the most famous monasteries of this period were undoubtedly founded after this pattern…’.

 ‘Whitby, Repton, Much Wenlock, Ely, Wimborne, Coldingham, the original monastery at Gloucester, and Barking…. were all joint congregations of men and women under a woman’s rule…’

 ‘If St Frideswide’s monastery contained men as well as women, it is easier to understand the process by which her church came in time to be served by a group of secular clergy…’